Mathematical helper functions#

 numpy.ndarray

-Without proper treatment of periodic boundrary conditions most algorithms will result in wrong center of mass calculations where molecules or clusters of particles are broken over the boundrary.
+Without proper treatment of periodic boundrary conditions (PBC) most algorithms will result in wrong center calculations.
+As shown below without treating PBC the center of mass is located in the center of the box

 +-----------+